Landsknecht: History

 Kaiser Maximilian I. und Georg von Frundsberg, depicting Maximilian I and Georg von Frundsberg, founders of the Landsknechte, by Karl von Blaas.
 1868.
 Kunsthistorisches Museum.

-Over the Burgundian Wars, the well-organized and supplied armies of Charles the Bold were defeated again and again by the Swiss Confederation, which wielded an ad hoc militia army.
+Over the Burgundian Wars, the well-organized and supplied armies of Charles the Bold were defeated again and again by the Old Swiss Confederacy, which wielded an ad hoc militia army.
 Charles's army lacked esprit de corps because of its composition by feudal lords, mercenaries, and levied gentry.
 The Swiss army, though poorly organized, were highly motivated, aggressive, and well-trained with their arms.
 The Swiss pikemen, called Reisläufer, repeatedly defeated and eventually killed Charles, eliminating Burgundy as a European power.
 Archduke Maximilian, who became co-ruler of Burgundian lands in 1477 by marrying Mary of Burgundy, was greatly influenced by the Swiss victories.
 When the French contested the inheritance, Maximilian levied a Flemish army and defeated the French in 1479 at the Battle of Guinegate, mixing Swiss-styled square infantry formation and Hussite wagon forts tactics.
 The dissolution of his levied army at war's end found Maximilian wanting a permanent and organized military force like the Confederation's to protect his domain.
 The existing Burgundian structure was inadequate to this end, however, and moreover the French wielded a monopoly on the hiring of Reisläufer.

 Maximilian began raising the first Landsknecht units in 1486, amassing 6,000–8,000 mercenaries.
 One of these units he gave to Eitel Friedrich II, Count of Hohenzollern, who trained them with Swiss instructors in Bruges in 1487 to become the "Black Guard" (Note: The Black Guard, formed to defend the Habsburg Low Countries, fought around the North Sea until being annihilated at the Battle of Hemmingstedt after twelve years of service.) – the first Landsknechte.
 In 1488, Maximilian organized the Swabian League, creating an army of 12,000 infantry and 1,200 cavalry to deter Bavaria and Bohemia.
 This is considered to be the first Landsknecht army to be raised in Germany.
 Maximilian raised a strong army for the Austrian-Hungarian War of 1490, and succeeded in driving the Hungarians out of Austria.
 The Landsknechte in his army refused to serve after sacking Stuhlweissenburg (now Székesfehérvár, Hungary), citing lack of pay and stopping Maximilian's advance on Buda.
 To prevent a repeat of Stuhlweissenburg, Maximilian now sought to homogenize the Landsknechte into a fully professional, and mostly Germanic military force.